2012 Scientific Research and Experimental Development tax credit claim

 In area B:

-- Integrated the pattern recognition algorithms from the A software into the B software.
-This was done with the four different pattern recognition approaches.
+- Twice integrated the pattern recognition algorithms from the A software into the B software.